What we do Bikes

 Please note that the panniers are not water-proof so it advisable to bring a dry bag with you for the trip.

-You can bring your own helmet, rent it as part of your package or purchase it.
-Bear in mind, by Spanish law, both bicycle drivers and passengers must use officially approved protective helmets when circulating outside urban areas (kids under 16 at all times), except in long steep slopes, on the grounds of medical reasons or under extremely hot conditions.
+Helmet rental is also included as part of your package, but if you don’t need it and you rather bring your own, please let our team know.
+Bear in mind, by Spanish law, both cyclists must use officially approved protective helmets when riding outside urban areas (children under 16 should wear it at all times), except in long steep slopes, on the grounds of medical reasons or under extremely hot conditions.
 Failure to comply with this could result in a traffic fine.

-Additional bike accessories such as gel cover can also be hired or purchased.
+Additional bike accessories such as gel cover and child seat can also be hired.

 If you are cycling the Camino with kids, let our travel consultants know in advance as we also have got various options: a bike seat for kids from 9 months up to 22kg (3-4 years of age approximately), bike trailer for toddlers and 24″ bikes for kids from 6-7 years of age (120cm min).

 We will also give you suggestions for a children-friendly route/itinerary.
 We generally suggest covering approximately 25kms per day with children.